UmarlyPoeta/File_Organizer/README.md

 ## Code Explanation

-The script is divided into several functions and a GUI setup for better readability and maintainability:
+The script is divided into several functions for better readability and maintainability:

 ```python
 import os